-The Heritage Partnership Grant Program for 2021 is currently being prepared.
 This year’s grant program is to support interpretive programs and projects that explore the history and heritage of indigenous people who have historically lived in the Upper Housatonic Valley region.
-It is anticipated that the grant guidelines and forms will be available by March 1, 2021.

 Housatonic Heritage periodically offers grants to eligible non-profit organizations, educational institutions and municipalities for specific programs and projects.
-Typically these grants are up to $5,000 and require a 1:1 match of non-federal cash and / or in-kind service.
+Typically these grants are up to $5,000 (though larger grants are considered) and require a 1:1 match of non-federal cash and / or in-kind service.
 Additional details are below.

 The mission of Housatonic Heritage is to heighten appreciation of the region, preserve its natural and historical resources, and to improve the quality of life and economy of the area.

 The operational goal of the Heritage Area is to provide a management framework that furthers the mission of the heritage area, and fosters a close working relationship with all levels of government, the private sector, and local non-governmental organizations within the region.